If you have purchased "off the plan," and are nearing completion of construction ("settlement "),here are the steps you should take.

 2. Apply for a Depreciation Report, from a quantity surveyor for Tax purposes.

 3. Ensure you get someone to follow up your defects list.
-It can be your Property Manger, Solicitor, or Citylife.
+It can be your Property Manager, Solicitor, or Agent.

 5. Open a Property File for your Tax purposes.
-Inside this file keep you resettlement statement as per point 5 above, your Depreciation Report (point 2) and all your future rental statements, travel expenses, and Bank Interest payments.
+Inside this file keep you settlement statement as per point 5 above, your Depreciation Report (point 2) and all your future rental statements, expenses, and Bank Interest payments for tax purposes.

 IMPORTANT NOTE: